calibers/design/assets/api/copy/find.md

            {
                "type": "popular",
                "title": "People Looking For Me",
-               "description": "Based on people their interest in meeting Founders", "image": "AN IMAGE URL HERE",
+               "description": "Based on their interest in meeting Founders", "image": "AN IMAGE URL HERE",
                "query": {
                    "type": "myrole",